sourcegraph/sourcegraph-public-snapshot/doc/admin/config/webhooks.md

 When one of these events occur, a permissions sync will trigger for the relevant user or repository.

-> Note: Permission changes can take a few seconds to reflect on GitHub.
+> NOTE: Permission changes can take a few seconds to reflect on GitHub.
 To prevent syncing permissions before the change reflects on GitHub, the permissions sync will only occur 10 seconds after the relevant event is received.

 ### GitLab